An Introduction to Geometric Topology: Earthquakes and length functions

 \begin{cor} Let $\gamma$ and $\eta$ be two simple closed curves on $T$.
 If $i(\gamma, \eta)>0$ then the length function $\ell^\eta$ is strictly convex on the orbits of $E_{\gamma}$. \end{cor} \begin{proof} We may suppose $\gamma=m=(1,0)$ and note that the condition $i(\gamma,\eta)>0$ translates into $\eta = (p,q) \neq (\pm 1,0)$.
 The function in Proposition \ref{lunghezza:toro:prop} is strictly convex on the horospheres $\Im z = k$ when $(p,q)\neq (\pm 1,0)$. \end{proof}

-Summing up, the torus picture goes as follows: \begin{itemize} \item the mapping class group acts on the Teichm\"uller space more or less like $\PSLZ$ acts isometrically on the hyperbolic plane $H^2$, \item the unoriented simple closed curves are in 1-1 correspondence with the rational points in $\partial H^2 = \matR\cup \infty$, \item earthquakes act like parabolic transformations centred at these rational points, \item the length function $\ell^\gamma$ is constant at the horospheres centred at $\gamma$ but strictly convex at the horospheres centred at all the other curves. \end{itemize}
+Summing up, the torus picture is the following: \begin{itemize} \item the mapping class group acts on the Teichm\"uller space roughly like $\PSLZ$ acts isometrically on the hyperbolic plane $H^2$, \item the unoriented simple closed curves are in 1-1 correspondence with the rational points in $\partial H^2 = \matR\cup \infty$, \item earthquakes act like parabolic transformations centred at these rational points, \item the length function $\ell^\gamma$ is constant at the horospheres centred at $\gamma$ but strictly convex at the horospheres centred at all the other curves. \end{itemize}

 The main goal of Chapters \ref{Teichmuller:chapter} and \ref{automorfismi:chapter} is to draw a similar picture for surfaces $S_g$ of higher genus $g\geqslant 2$.
 Everything is more difficult in the hyperbolic world, because there are no nice explicit formulas describing the length functions, the action of the mapping class group, the simple closed curves, and the earthquakes.
 We now start by generalising the last point: the strict convexity of length functions.